n1299cb/Impulcifer-Atmos/README.md

 file names for a speaker layout and now also creates placeholder sweep files for each recording.
 The folder can later be checked for missing or unexpected files with the `--verify` flag.
+You can also store the selected groups as a preset with `--save_preset layout.json`.

 These same actions can now be performed from the GUI using the **Layout Wizard** button in the Setup tab.